X-Men: The Last Stand (soundtrack): Style

 The film's director Brett Ratner invited John Powell to write the music for being a fan of Powell's work in The Bourne Identity.
 Powell included references to the score from the previous two films - "it all had to be in the same family, and the same language" - and used lyrics from Benjamin Britten's Requiem Mass for the choir parts.

 Powell deviated from the first two in that he created less a set of individual cues and more of a cohesive sound throughout.
 Most of the 27 tracks are short, with the exception of a few extended battle sequence cues.
 The second track "Bathroom Titles" is an explosion of violent percussion in the form of Danny Elfman's Planet of the Apes soundtrack.
 Actually, Powell's style is a noticeable mixture of Elfman and John Williams (especially their Spider-Man and Superman soundtracks, respectively).

 Orchestration

-Powell had a 141 musicians of the Hollywood Studio Symphony at his disposal, and he did not waste them.
+Powell had 141 musicians of the Hollywood Studio Symphony at his disposal, and he did not waste them.
 Despite drawing similarities to other composers (like Danny Elfman and John Williams), soundtrack reviewer and talk show host Clark Douglas stated that Powell diverted from "recent action scores which force the orchestra to play second string to the synthetic elements (such as Klaus Badelt's "Poseidon")... [and instead] fully utilizes the elements at his disposal."
 Douglas went on to say that the orchestra is best used during the "final third" of the score.